← Back

 MC1045221 (Updated) Microsoft Teams: New user setting to view incoming calls in a small window

-(Updated) Microsoft Teams: New user setting to view incoming calls in a small window Teams will introduce a setting for incoming calls to appear in a small, resizable window, reducing disruptions; rollout starts mid-Jan 2026 and will be on by default.
-Users will be able to take a call in the small window and continue t...
+(Updated) Microsoft Teams: New user setting to view incoming calls in a small window Teams will soon let users view incoming calls in a resizable small window to minimize disruptions, available by default across Teams apps.
+Updated January 6, 2026: We have updated the timeline.
+Users will be able to take a call in the ...
 This message applies to.

 MC1194069 Microsoft Teams: Enhancing update efficiency through peer-to-peer (P2P) download

-Microsoft Teams: Enhancing update efficiency through peer-to-peer (P2P) download Teams desktop updates will use peer-to-peer Delivery Optimization starting December 2025, reducing network bandwidth usage by up to 30% for organizations.
-We’re improving the way Microsoft Teams updates are delivered to make collaboration smoother and reduce network.
+Microsoft Teams: Enhancing update efficiency through peer-to-peer (P2P) download Teams desktop updates will use peer-to-peer Delivery Optimization for faster updates and reduced bandwidth, starting rollout in early December 2025.
+We’re improving the way Microsoft Teams updates are delivered to make collaboration smoother and reduce network load..

 MC1037767 (Updated) Microsoft Teams: Share Teams apps and agents from their profile or the Teams side panel